occivink/mpv-image-viewer/README.md

 `rotate-video`: rotate the image in 90 degrees increment
 `reset-pan-if-visible`: reset the pan if the entire image is visible
 `force-print-filename`: print the filename, even if console output is disabled
+`enable-status-line`, `disable-status-line`, `toggle-status-line`: show a simple status line

 They don't have any default bindings, see the example `input.conf`, and in the configuration bind them.
-Some of these commands can be configured, see `lua-settings/image_viewer.conf` in this repo for the options available.
+Some of these commands, as well as the status line, can be configured, see `script-opts/image_viewer.conf` for the available options.

 ## gallery.lua